shizejin/lecture-source-py/source/rst/smoothing_tax.rst

 Overview
 ========
-This lecture should  be viewed as a followup to :doc:`smoothing`

-It describes two types of tax-smoothing models that are counterparts to the consumption-smoothing models in :doc:`smoothing`
+This lecture describes two types of tax-smoothing models that are counterparts to the consumption-smoothing models in :doc:`smoothing`.

-* one is in the **complete markets** tradition of Lucas and Stokey :cite:`LucasStokey1983`
+* one is in the **complete markets** tradition of Lucas and Stokey :cite:`LucasStokey1983`.

-* the other is in the **incomplete markets** tradition  of Hall :cite:`Hall1978` and Barro :cite:`Barro1979`
+* the other is in the **incomplete markets** tradition  of Hall :cite:`Hall1978` and Barro :cite:`Barro1979`.

 *Complete markets* allow a  government to buy or sell claims contingent on all possible states of the world.